Fall River 61 Average

 What's it like Living in Fall River?

-Located in the state of Massachusetts, Fall River is a mid-sized city with a population of 89,618 people.
-According to the most recent Census, 77% of Fall River residents are White, 6% Black and 3% Asian.
+Fall River is a medium-sized city located in the state of Massachusetts.
+The city has a population of 91,437 residents.
+If we look at the most recent Census, Fall River is known to have a predominantly White population.
+The next two most common races are Black and Asian.
 In Fall River, only 48% of people over the age of fifteen are married.
 This city could be a good option for singles ready to mingle.
 On a daily basis, the typical American spends approximately 26 minutes on their one-way work commute.
 Reduced travel times not only contributes to increased overall happiness, but also affords more opportunities to cherish moments with family and friends.
 If you're living in Fall River, your commute time will align closely with the national average, spanning a one-way duration of approximately 25 minutes.

 If you're considering living in Fall River, it comes with numerous advantages, particularly in the form of an extensive selection of local amenities.
 These amenities play a pivotal role in elevating the quality of life within this vibrant community.
 From easily accessible grocery stores, to conveniently located fitness facilities, a diverse range of dining establishments and a multitude of shopping options, Fall River provides a comprehensive array of resources for its residents.
 This ensures the effortless fulfillment of your daily needs and creates ample opportunities for relaxation and recreation.
 The convenience of these local offerings greatly contributes to the overall appeal of the area, making it an enticing destination for those in search of convenience, diversity, and a gratifying lifestyle.
 If you're contemplating a move, the abundance of local amenities could very well be a defining characteristic of this area.
-Some of the interesting things to do and attractions include: Lizzie Borden House, Fall River Historical Society, and International Culinary Institute.
+Among the enticing options for fun and exploration in Fall River are: Lizzie Borden House, Fall River Historical Society, and International Culinary Institute.

-Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
-Having said that, perhaps the most important metric to consider when contemplating a move to Fall River is real estate affordability.
-Median real estate prices in Fall River come in at $256,200, which is 24.9% lower than the Massachusetts average.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Fall River.
+Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Fall River are affordable.
+Median real estate prices in Fall River come in at $471,343, which is 24.5% lower than the Massachusetts average.
 The home price to income ratio compares the median home prices to the median household income.
-In Fall River, the home price to income ratio is 5.6, which is 16.7% higher than the Massachusetts average.
+In Fall River, the home price to income ratio is 6.8, which is 15.3% higher than the Massachusetts average.

 Best Places to Live in and Around Fall River